bryanwweber/thermostate/docs/installation.rst

 Pip
 ---

-Alternatively, ThermoState can be installed with pip, for Python 3.5 only.
-This is because version 6.1.0 of CoolProp is only available for Python 3.5 from pip.
+Alternatively, ThermoState can be installed with pip.

 .. code-block:: bash